Find Out More About

 Deferred annuity taxation can also help retirees get the most out of their other retirement strategies.
 For instance, if your income reaches a certain amount you may see a decrease in your social security benefits.
 The income must be reported to the IRS if you earn interest from bonds, CDs, or other investments.
 In some cases, this causes social security benefits to drop.
 However, if you place your money in as an annuity, these earnings won’t count against you.
 Of course, once you take out the money there will be taxation.
 It can yield great benefits though, deferring taxes while your money grows.

 Tax-Deferred Annuities Vs 401(K)s and IRAs

 Let’s talk a bit more about tax deferrals.
-A tax-deferred annuity can help you get ahead on your retirement savings.
+A tax-deferred annuity can help you get ahead on your retirement earnings.
 Not unlike traditional IRAs and 401(K)s, annuities allow for tax deferrals.
 Unlike those more traditional plans, however, tax-deferred annuities don’t have contribution limits set by the government.
 This means that, with certain guidelines, you can put as much money in as you like.
 This makes them great for retirees who want to save more than what a 401(K) or IRA would allow.

 Maybe you don’t want any limits at all on how much you can save for retirement.
 If this is the case, Fixed Indexed Annuities may also work in your favor.
 It’s possible much of the time to “rollover” your IRA or 401(K) into an FIA.
-Tax implications may vary, so it’s best to seek advice from someone qualified.
+Tax implications may vary, so it’s best to seek guidance from someone qualified.
 At Relayer Benefits Group, we can help you, whatever your financial needs may be.

 let's discuss the option of